eysho-it/pigai/docs/api.md

-# CatAI API
+# pigai API

-CatAI provides multiple APIs to interact with the model.
+pigai provides multiple APIs to interact with the model.

 ## Local API